 \rev{ Expression \eqref{eq:thm2-bandlim-ula} can now be exploited to compute $\afr_\lenula(\sourceloc)$.
 Unlike Figure~\ref{fig:AF-ULA-Vertical}, which focused on the ``near-infinite array" regime, Figure~\ref{fig:AF-ULA-annotations} shows results with a further source location, causing $\afr_\lenula(\sourceloc) \neq \afr_\infty(\sourceloc)$.
 The bottom part of the boundary $\partial \afr_\lenula(\sourceloc)$ matches $\partial \afr_\infty(\sourceloc)$ as it corresponds to locations $\testedloc$ that meets condition \eqref{eq:ula-maximizer-ok}.
 The top part, however, is attained in the third regime of the band limit, causing $\partial \afr_\lenula(\sourceloc)$ to instead follow the directional cosine lines (in pink).

-In Figure~\ref{fig:AF-ULA-xshift}, we show similarly annotated \glspl{af} for multiple source locations $\sourceloc$, illustrating how the corresponding \glspl{afr} vary in shape while consistently adhering to the lines marking the regimes we detailed in this section.
+Figure~\ref{fig:AF-ULA-xshift} shows similarly annotated \glspl{af} for multiple source locations $\sourceloc$, illustrating how the corresponding \glspl{afr} vary in shape while consistently adhering to the lines marking the regimes we detailed in this section.

 }

 \rev{